Distributing entanglement in first generation discrete and continuous variable quantum repeaters: Introduction

 \section{Introduction}

 The development of technologies according to the principles of quantum mechanics allows promising real world applications including secure communication \cite{gisin2002quantum, scarani2009security} and quantum information transfer \cite{pirandola2015advances}.
-However, utilising these technologies over long distances remains challenging due to fiber loss or free space attenuation \cite{sangouard2011quantum}.
+However, utilizing these technologies over long distances remains challenging due to fiber loss or free space attenuation \cite{sangouard2011quantum}.
 A proposed method for allowing the long distance distribution of quantum states are quantum repeaters \cite{briegel1998quantum}.
 In this model, the long distance is segmented into smaller, more manageable attenuation lengths.
-Entanglement is distributed along these lengths followed by nested entanglement purification \cite{bennett1996purification} and swapping \cite{ziukowski1993event}.
-By using a quantum repeater, the exponential error probability scaling with distance that would arise from direct transmission, can be overcome \cite{duan2001long}.
+Entanglement is distributed along these lengths followed by nested entanglement purification \cite{bennett1996purification,deutsch1996quantum,pan2001entanglement,kwiat2001experimental,pan2003experimental,yamamoto2003experimental,duer2007entanglement} and swapping \cite{ziukowski1993event,bose1998multiparticle,pan1998experimental,riedmatten2005long}.
+By using a quantum repeater, the exponential error probability scaling with distance that would arise from direct transmission, can be overcome \cite{duan2001long} regardless of whether discrete or continuous variable encoded information is being sent.

-Repeater protocols have existed for discrete-variable (DV) encoding since the late nineties \cite{briegel1998quantum}, and have been through various iterations of protocol improvements since then \cite{munro2015inside, sangouard2011quantum}.
-The evolution of quantum repeater protocols has been broadly categorised into three distinct generations \cite{munro2015inside,muralidharan2016optimal}.
-First generation repeaters are characterised by their use of heralded entanglement generation between repeater nodes, and nested entanglement purification protocols \cite{briegel1998quantum, duer1999quantum}.
-While first generation repeater protocols were limited due to the time associated with two-way communication of successful generation and purification, second \cite{jiang2009quantum, munro2010quantum, zwerger2014hybrid} and third \cite{munro2012quantum, fowler2010surface, muralidharan2014ultrafast, azuma2015all} generation protocols utilise quantum error correction to be much more efficient.
+Quantum repeater protocols have existed for discrete-variable (DV) encodings since the mid nineties \cite{briegel1998quantum}, and have been through various iterations of protocol improvements since then \cite{munro2015inside, sangouard2011quantum}.
+The evolution of quantum repeater protocols has been broadly categorized into three distinct generations \cite{munro2015inside,muralidharan2016optimal}.
+First generation repeaters are characterized by their use of heralded entanglement generation between repeater nodes, and nested entanglement purification protocols \cite{briegel1998quantum, duer1999quantum}.
+While first generation repeater protocols were limited due to the time associated with two-way communication of successful generation and purification they were also much easier to implement, given the state of the current technology.
+However, second \cite{jiang2009quantum, munro2010quantum, zwerger2014hybrid} and third \cite{munro2012quantum, fowler2010surface, muralidharan2014ultrafast, azuma2015all} generation protocols utilize quantum error correction to be much more efficient and can achieve much higher communication rates.
+However, all protocols have mostly been focused on sending discrete variable information.
+Continuous variables provide an alternate approach to encoding information, but have also suffered from the inability to transmit them over long distances.